Hunters Point Avenue station: Exits

 This station has one fare control area above the platforms and tracks near the north end.
 Two staircases from each platform go up to a waiting area/crossover, where a turnstile bank and several exit–only turnstiles provide access to and from the station.
 Outside fare control, there is a token booth and one staircase going up to the north side of 49th Avenue with 21st Street several hundred yards to the west.
-Two other staircases to the east go up to the north side of the same street and is near the Long Island Rail Road's Hunterspoint Avenue station.
+Two other staircases to the east go up to the north side of the same street, near the Long Island Rail Road's Hunterspoint Avenue station.

 On October 29, 1982, a public hearing was scheduled concerning the planned closure of the entrance leading to the southeast corner of 49th Avenue and 21st Street as part of the New York City Transit Authority's Station Modernization Program.